Understanding US Educational System for New Immigrants

-- Tests are conducted in every 3 months, or 6 months basis.
+- Schools conduct tests about every 3 months, or 6 months basis.
 Final exams are typically at the end of the year.
-Typically , there are regular quizes for each subject.
-Grades are given according to the performance.
+Typically , there are also regular quizes for each subject.
+Schools assign grades according to the performance.

 - Also, there are also trade school within most school that support students wanting to go into trades.

 - Students are provided with private lockers in the school to keep their stuff.

 - Lunch duration varies from 30 min to 1 hour.